 The International Convention for the Prevention of Pollution from Ships (MARPOL) is the main international convention covering prevention of pollutions of the marine environment from ships from operational or accidental causes.
 MARPOL violations can lead to criminal and civil penalties and fines.
 In 1992, MARPOL Annex I made it mandatory for large tankers to be fitted with double hulls with few exceptions.
 Annex II regulates control of pollution by noxious liquid substances in bulk.
 Annex III regulates prevention of pollution by harmful substances carried by sea in packaged form.
 Annex VI regulates pollution by sewage from ships.
-Annex V prevents pollution by garbage from ships and Annex VI prevents air pollution from ships.
+Annex V prevents pollution from ships.